trian-ctrn/IntrotoCS_2023/SSD/README.md

 min_conf_threshold=0.4   # Confidence threshold (try changing this to 0.01 if you don't see any detection results) images_to_test = 10   # Number of images to run detection on
 ```
 2. Calculate mAP.
-You can also change the confidence threshold that affect the detection result similar to above method:
+You can also change the confidence threshold that affects the detection result similar to the above method:
 ```
 # Set up variables for running inference, this time to get detection results saved as .txt files
 PATH_TO_IMAGES='/content/images/test'   # Path to test images folder